RomainLITUD/Car-Following-Dataset-HV-vs-AV/README.md

 # Large Car-following Dataset Based on Lyft level-5: Following Autonomous Vehicles vs. Human-driven Vehicles

 - This is the description of the comparisive car-following dataset for studying driving behaviours when following AVs vs. HVs.
-The relevant paper is available via this link: [manuscript (click)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4241523).
+The relevant paper is available via this link: [manuscript (click)](https://papers.ssrn.com).
 This paper describes how the dataset is prepared.

 ## Quick start

 ### Dataset download

 * The dataset is available by 4.TU research dataset repository.
-Click the link to download the dataset: [download page (click)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4241523).
+Click the link to download the dataset: [download page (click)](https://data.4tu.nl/).
+The download link may not be valid before July.
+You can also directly send an email to [g.li-5@tudelft.nl](g.li-5@tudelft.nl) to access the dataset.

 * The dataset contains the following files:
 ``` bash